Meghana7777777/linux-commands/README.md

 * ssh user@host - connect to host as user

-* scp - scp means secure transferring computer files between a local host and a remote host or between two remote hosts
+* scp - scp means secure transferring computer files between a local host and a remote host or between two remote hosts.